khunbai/docker-image-fedora-dev/README.md

 ### TMUX

+Tmux plugins, please first install plugin manager TPM with this command.
+`git clone https://github.com/tmux-plugins/tpm ~/.config/tmux/plugins/tpm`
+And set the tmux config file location with this command.
+`tmux source-file ~/.config/tmux/tmux.conf`
+To install plugins configured in the tmux.conf file, start a tmux session and press prefix + Shift + I to initiate the installation.

 - `<C-a>` Prefix
 - `<prefix>j` Move to below pane (k for move to above)
 - `<prefix>1` Switch to window 1, number could be 0-9